UNSW-Data-Soc/unsw-data-soc.github.io/flagshipDatathon.md

                     <br><br>
                     <a class="button is-rounded is-medium is-outlined is-info is-bold" target="_blank" href="https://www.facebook.com/events/915899442611973/?ref=newsfeed">Follow the Event on Facebook!</a>
                     <br><br>
-                    Make a team of 3 - 4 students, or sign up as an individual.
-(There must be at least 1 non-cis male in each team)
+                    Make a team of 3 - 4 students, or sign up as an individual (there must be at least 1 non-cis male in each team).
                     <br><br>
                     There are 2 stages to the event: <br>
                     The Local Round: the 24-hour initial round where UNSW goes head-to-head with USYD.
 The top 3 teams from each university progress to the international round.<br>
                     The International Round: the 48-hour final round where you face off against the best universities in the world and show them your data abilities.
                     <br><br>
-                    Also, since this is an international dataton, there will be both local and international rounds (each offering individual prizes).
+                    Also, since this is an international datathon, there will be both local and international rounds (each offering individual prizes).
 The local heats will take place on Saturday the 30th to Sunday the 31st of October against the University of Sydney.
 The international round will take place on Friday the 10th to Sunday the 12th of December.
                     <br><br>
                 </h3>
                 <div class="columns">